bnasr/spruce_modeling/README.md

  install.packages("devtools")
  devtools::install_github("bluegreen-labs/phenor")
  ```
-If phenor installation fails, check the output and reintsall any dependencies that has failed.
+If phenor installation fails, check the output and reintsall any dependency that has failed.
 Then try the last step again.

 ## Clone the project